Data center management

 - emergency notification system - An emergency notification system is an automated method of contacting a group of people within an organization and distributing important information during a crisis.

-- Emergency Power Off (EPO) button - The Emergency Power Off (EPO) button -- sometimes called an EPO switch -- is a large red device in data centers that kills power to a particular piece of equipment, or to an entire facility, in the event of an emergency.
+- emergency power off (EPO) button - The emergency power off button, also called an EPO switch or EPO panel, is a safety measure for quickly disconnecting electrical power to a particular piece of equipment or facility in the event of an emergency.

-- flash storage - Flash storage is any type of drive, repository or system that uses flash memory to keep data for an extended period of time.
+- flash storage - Flash storage is any type of drive, repository or system that uses flash memory to write and store data for an extended period.

 - free cooling - Free cooling is an approach to lowering the air temperature in a building or data center by using naturally cool air or water instead of mechanical refrigeration.